sealuzh/cloud-workbench/README.md

 1. `cd $GIT_REPO_HOME/cloud_benchmarking/chef-repo/site-cookbooks/cloud-benchmarking-server/vagrant-aws-production`
 2. `vagrant up --provider=aws`

+Supported systems:

+* Ubuntu 12.04
+* Ubuntu 13.10

+Note Ubuntu 14.04 has some issues with the postgres cookbook and requirs some work to fix this.
+Other systems have not been tested.

 #### Configure WorkBench Server

 * Use the Cookbook attributes to configure the WorkBench server